 Mennonite mission work in northwestern Ontario, an area whose current political realities were shaped by Treaties 5 and 9, began with the missionary work of a Pennsylvanian named Irwin Schantz.
 Schantz started his work in that general part of the continent in 1938 in northern Minnesota.
 In the years that followed he found his way into Ontario, Canada, by moving north up the immense and fractured body of water known as Lake of the Woods.
 His outreach was largely funded by American Mennonites whom he kept informed through a series of letters.
 In one such letter to supporters, dated April 1, 1944, Shantz writes, “We are under the watchful eyes of God and the F.B.I., who are concerned about the young men to see if they are draft dodgers.”
 Young Mennonite men, from this period through the 1960s, participated in work in “the north” in lieu of military service.
 This is one of the reasons that many of those exposed to Schantz’s work in the following decades were Americans.
 Continue reading “Origins of Mennonite Mission in Northwestern Ontario”

 Last fall the British newspaper The Telegraph ran a piece that highlighted the jobs most at risk from new automation technologies.
 The news is not good if your livelihood involves data entry, processing photos, preparing taxes, sewing by hand, doing legal research or repairing watches.
 It isn’t much better if you are a model, credit analyst, insurance appraiser, sports umpire or a bridge/lock tender.
-What is safe?
-Well, the good bet seems to be on work like occupational therapy, mental health, audiology, managing disasters and doing front-line repairs and installation of mechanical equipment.
-I couldn’t find pastor on the list, so my own future is fuzzy.
+What … Continue reading How Not to Become Obsolete

 Churches have histories.
 Or to put it more generally, the church is not just an idea, it is an actual social entity linked across geography and time.
 Hebrews 12 tells us that we are surrounded by a cloud of witnesses: we are linked to the faithful that have come before us.
 The other side of that claim is that we are also linked to ventures that have been misguided, misdirected, and sometimes harmful.